PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 Chapter 6:
 * Create a training set using DFE.
 * Create a model using AutoML and the feature tables.
+* Use the notebook from AutoML to test the prediction accuracy for different windows.
+Logging these as nested runs with MLflow.

 Chapter 7:
+* Create a batch prediction workflow that updates each day with the new forecast.
+* Monitor the inputs and outputs.
+* Create a webhook to trigger testing.

 Chapter 8:
+* Create a Lakeview dashboard of the forecast and actuals.

 ### Project: American Sign Language Fingerspelling Recognition
 Our second dataset is the ASL Fingerspelling dataset, also hosted on [Kaggle](https://www.kaggle.com/competitions/asl-fingerspelling).